 Many individual articles from Peking Review during the Mao era, including a few not yet available here, have been transcribed and posted on the WENGEWANG.ORG site.
 They have especially focusing on the early years of the Cultural Revolution and on some of the more important articles from each year.
 The index page for the articles available there is at: http://www.wengewang.org/read.php?tid=17284&page=1&toread=1.
 With their permission we are gradually copying over the articles to this site, and adjusting them to our format.
 Our appreciation to WENGEWANG.ORG for all the work they have done!

 The Marxist Internet Archive is, with our permission, copying over the articles and entire issues we post here to their site.
 See: http://www.marxists.org/subject/china/peking-review/index.htm.
 (They have slightly changed the appearance of the articles to match their standard, and are usually not including the pictures which accompany the articles.)
 Most of the articles and issues listed below are now also posted there.
 In addition they have posted some individual articles which are not yet available here, including:

 - “Premier Pham Van Dong Supports Chinese Government Proposal” (Letter to Chou En-lai), from 1963, issue #34.

 - Chou En-lai: “Speech at the Grand Banquet Celebrating [the] Second Anniversary of Sihanouk’s Coming to China”, from 1972, issue #12.

 The English edition of Peking Review/Beijing Review was launched on March 4, 1958.
 Bi-weekly editions in French and Spanish began in March 1963, and began publishing every week on January 1, 1964.
 (The Spanish edition was discontinued around 2004.)
-A Japanese edition began in the early 1960s, and also an Indonesian edition at about that time.
+A Japanese edition began in August 1963 and an Indonesian edition began in January 1964.
 A weekly German edition (called Peking Rundschau) began on Sept.
 22, 1964.
 In the late 1970s an Arabic edition was added.
 A few of the issues in these languages are now available at the bottom of this page.

 Some articles and a few entire issues of the Spanish edition, called Pekin Informa, are now available in the Spanish section of the Marxist Internet Archive at: http://www.marx.org/espanol/tematica/china/pekininforma/index.htm.